OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/scalar_types/screencast/slides.md

 - Booleans can be `True` or `False` (case sensitive)
 - The result of a comparison is a Boolean
 - `True` or `False` are interpreted as 1 and 0
-- All int and floats different from 0 are converted to True (but you should never use this)
+- All int and floats different from 0 are converted to `True`

 </div>
 </div>